susiecoleman/CLINavigationPractice/README.md

 If your file name or directory name has spaces in it you will need to surround the name with double quotes otherwise the terminal will think it is the start of new command. e.g. `cd "my directory"`

+In windows 10.1 it is now possible run bash.
+[Set up instructions](https://msdn.microsoft.com/en-gb/commandline/wsl/about)

 ## Useful Guides
 [CLI Guide](https://github.com/cb372/cli-tools-skills-amnesty)